m00g3n/cluster-inventory/docs/adr/provisioning.md

 > Note: at the time of writing the `GardenerCluster` CR is used for generating kubeconfig.
 The [workplan](https://github.com/kyma-project/infrastructure-manager/issues/112) for delivering provisioning functionality includes renaming the CR to maintain consistency.

 The following assumptions were taken:
+- Kyma Environment Broker should not contain all the details of the cluster infrastructure.
+- Kyma Infrastructure Manager's API should expose properties that:
+  - can be set in the BTP cockpit by the user
+  - are directly related to plans in the KEB
+- Kyma Infrastructure Manager's API should not expose properties that are:
+  - hardcoded in the Provisioner, or the KEB
+  - statically configured in the management-plane-config

-- KEB has the following responsibilities:
+The Kyma Environment Broker has the following responsibilities:
 - Creating `Runtime` CR containing the following data:
     - Provider config (type, region, and secret with credentials for hyperscaler)
     - Worker pool specification
     - Cluster networking settings (nodes, pods, and services API ranges)
     - OIDC settings
     - Cluster administrators list
     - Egress network filter settings
     - Control Plane failure tolerance config
   - Observing status of the CR to determine whether provisioning succeeded

-- Kyma Infrastructure Manager has the following responsibilities:
+ The Kyma Infrastructure Manager has the following responsibilities:
 - Creating shoots based on:
    - Corresponding `Runtime` CR properties
+   - Corresponding `Runtime` CR labels:
+     -  `kyma-project.io/platform-region` for determining if the cluster is located in EU
    - Predefined defaults for the optional properties:
      - Kubernetes version
      - Machine image version
-      - Predefined configuration for the following extensions:
+   - Predefined configuration for the following functionalities:
-        - DNS
+     - configuring DNS extension
-        - Certificates
+     - configuring Certificates extension
+     - providing maintenance settings (Kubernetes, and image autoupdates)
  - Upgrading, and deleting shoots for corresponding `Runtime` CRs
  - Applying audit log configuration on the shoot resource
  - Generating kubeconfig

 # API proposal